alexmanrique/blog/_posts/2019-08-15-failed-to-load-properties-for-name.md

 }
 ```

-If we look at the code from `CompositeCacheManager.java` method `configure`
+If we look at the code from `CompositeCacheManager.java` method `configure` we can see that the code is trying to load a properties file.

 `CompositeCacheManager.java`